4Furki4/4Furki4/README.md

 * Neuroscience

 ### Skills
-- C# and .NET Core Web Applications/Services
+- C# and .NET Core Web Applications/Services (I really love APIs and wanna speciliaze myself in it)
 - EF Core and MSSQL
 - Unity: I exprecienced somewhat
-- FrontEnd: HTML, CSS(BootStrap), JavaScript, TypeScript and Angular
+- FrontEnd: HTML, CSS (BootStrap), JavaScript, TypeScript and Angular
+- Docker (Basic)
 --------------------------------

 ## ___Last But Not Least - WHAT IS MY GOAL ?___